bhaddacak/bhaddacak.github.io/_pages/paliroot.md

 Saddanīti Dhātumālā also has variants.
 They are marked by <em>sy</em> (Thai, Bhūmibalo edition, 2016), and <em>sm</em> (the <a href="https://archive.org/details/SaddanitiAggavamsasPaliGrammar02" target="_blank">Smith's edition</a>).
 It is worth noting that several roots in Dhātumālā, 1687 distinctively counted by Smith, are duplicate here, and the numbers given are definition numbers not the counting.
 </p>
 <p>
 The recent Dhātvatthasaṅgaha was composed by the Thera of Visuddhārāma in Mandalay.
 This book can fulfill what are missing in the old texts.
+Several days are spent to make the data programmable.
+And several corrections are made against Thai edition of <em>Dhātvatthasaṅgahapāṭhanissaya</em> (MCU Press, 1992), in which some noteworthy variants are found (marked by <em>sy</em>).
+The reference numbers used in this book are stanzas' number, which can link to the text directly.
+I do not have enough time to recheck the whole thing.
+If anyone finds unusual instances, please kindly inform me.
 </p>
 <p>
 The program here is quite powerful.
 It can give you perspectives unaware to ancient scholars.
 Features in the finder are self-explained, so no detailed guidance is needed.
 The user just has to play around and experiment.
-However, you should know that filtering operates before grouping by unique function.
-If you want to search in the unique result, it is better to use search facility in the browser.
+However, you should know that filtering operates before grouping by Unique function.
+If you want to search in the Unique result, it is better to use search facility in the browser.
 </p>
 </blockquote>
 </div>